vmware-archive/vsphere-automation-sdk-perl/README.md

 * Steve Trefethen (VMware)

 ### Approval of Additions
 Items added to the repository, including items from the Board members, require 2 votes from the board members before being added to the repository.
 The approving members will have ideally downloaded and tested the item.
-When two ìApproved for Mergeî comments are added from board members, the pull can then be committed to the repository.
+When two ‚ÄúApproved for Merge‚Äù comments are added from board members, the pull can then be committed to the repository.

 ## VMware Resources